chkpnt/chkpnt-mailserver/README.md

 - [x] Multiple domains are supported
 - [x] Sieve rules can be used
 - [x] Spam is rejected
-- [ ] Potiantial spam is greylisted (works in production, no automated test yet)
+- [x] Potiantial spam is greylisted
 - [ ] Spam can be learnt by dragging the mail into a special IMAP folder
 - [x] Viruses are rejected
 - [ ] Integration of VirusTotal.com